-For calculating the contribution to the refractive index from atmospheric gases, the following workspace methods are currently available in ARTS: refr_index_airMWgeneral, refr_index_airThayer and refr_index_airIR.
+For calculating the contribution to the refractive index from atmospheric gases, the following workspace methods are currently available in ARTS: refr_index_airMicrowavesGeneral, refr_index_airMicrowavesEarth and refr_index_airInfraredEarth.
 All of them are non-dispersive, i.e., monochromatic and group refractive index are identical.
 They are supposed to be applied as alternatives, not in addition to each other.

-refr_index_airMWgeneral provides refractivity due to different gas mixtures as occuring in planetary atmospheres and is valid in the microwave spectral region.
+refr_index_airMicrowavesGeneral provides refractivity due to different gas mixtures as occuring in planetary atmospheres and is valid in the microwave spectral region.
 It uses the methodology introduced by Newell and Baird [1965] for calculating refractivity of the gas mixture at actual pressure and temperature conditions based on the refractivity of the individual gases at reference conditions.
 Reference refractivities from Newell and Baird [1965] are available for N_2 , O_2 , CO_2 , H_2 , and He.
-Additionally, reference refractivity for H_2O has been derived from H_2O contribution as described by refr_index_airThayer (see below) for a reference temperature of T_0 =273.15 K^1 .
+Additionally, reference refractivity for H_2O has been derived from H_2O contribution as described by refr_index_airMicrowavesEarth (see below) for a reference temperature of T_0 =273.15 K^1 .
 Any mixture of these gases can be taken into account.
 The missing contribution from further gases is roughly accounted for by normalising the calculated refractivity from the six reference gases to a volume mixing ratio of 1.
 More details on the applied formulas are given in Section 4.1.1 of ARTS Theory.

-refr_index_airThayer calculates the microwave "air" refractivity in the Earth's atmosphere taking into account refractivity of "dry air" and water vapour.
+refr_index_airMicrowavesEarth calculates the microwave "air" refractivity in the Earth's atmosphere taking into account refractivity of "dry air" and water vapour.
 All other gases are assumed to have a negligible contribution.
-More details are given in Section 4.1.2 of ARTS Theory.

-refr_index_airIR derives the infrared "air" refractivity in the Earth's atmosphere considering only refractivity of "dry air".
-More details are given in Section 4.1.3 of ARTS Theory.
+refr_index_airInfraredEarth derives the infrared "air" refractivity in the Earth's atmosphere considering only refractivity of "dry air".